 There are no dosage adjustments provided in the manufacturer’s labeling.

 Dosing: Hepatic Impairment

 For obesity, administer 30 minutes before each meal.
-Late evening doses should be avoided due to potential for insomnia.
+Avoid late evening doses due to potential for insomnia.

-Most effective when combined with a low calorie diet and behavior modification counseling.
+Most effective for obesity when combined with a low calorie diet and behavior modification counseling.

 Abiraterone Acetate: May increase the serum concentration of CYP2D6 Substrates.
 Management: Avoid concurrent use of abiraterone with CYP2D6 substrates that have a narrow therapeutic index whenever possible.
 When concurrent use is not avoidable, monitor patients closely for signs/symptoms of toxicity.
 Consider therapy modification

 Acebrophylline: May enhance the stimulatory effect of CNS Stimulants.
 Avoid combination